ofwonogodwin/internship-assessment/README.md

 Write a simple python script in a file `transcribe.py` that transcribes a given audio file to text in a given language text(English and any other 5 local Ugandan languages).

 Your script should do the following:
 - Ask the user to provide path to the audio file (/path/to/audio_file).
+Audio length less than 5 minutes
 - Ask the user to choose a target language (English, Luganda, Runyankole, Ateso, Lugbara or Acholi) in which the audio is.
 - Transcribe the audio file into text into the target language.

 A sample interaction is as follows:
 ```
-(your program): Please provide path to the audio file:
+(your program): Please provide path to the audio file (Audio length less than 5 minutes):
 (the user): /path/to/audio_file
 (your program): Please choose the target language: (one of English, Luganda, Runyankole, Ateso, Lugbara or Acholi):
 (the user): Luganda